Photo by Shutterstock

 During the current phase, all businesses except for larger venues and clubs have been allowed to reopen, including hotels, restaurants, bars, retail stores, shopping malls, and indoor fitness facilities—most with some kind of physical distancing and additional safety measures in place.

 The only exception is Honolulu, which has a tiered reopening strategy.
-As of October 15, it was in Tier 1 (which has the strictest restrictions), meaning that restaurants, zoos, aquariums, museums, and movie theaters are limited to 50 percent capacity, and personal care services and gym and fitness activities can only be conducted outdoors.
+As of March 30, it was in Tier 3 (Tier 1 is the strictest and Tier 4 is the most relaxed), meaning that restaurants, zoos, aquariums, museums, and movie theaters are open, and personal care services and gym and fitness activities are allowed.

 Beaches on Oahu, Maui, Kauai, and the Big Island are all open.
 Haleakala National Park is open with sunrise viewings available to be reserved at Recreation.gov.
-Everyone in Hawaii is asked to wear a face mask, per the U.S. Centers for Disease Control and Prevention’s (CDC) recommendation, and those entering any kind of business are required to wear one.
+Everyone in Hawaii is asked to wear a face mask, per the CDC recommendation, and those entering any kind of business are required to wear one.

-The retro-chic (and pet-friendly) Surfjack Hotel & Swim Club in Waikiki is offering 25 percent off its lowest rates so that guests can take a dip in the pool, indulge in Hawaiian cuisine at the property’s Mahina & Sun’s restaurant, and listen to nightly live music.
+The retro-chic (and pet-friendly) Surfjack Hotel & Swim Club in Waikiki is offering discounted rates to welcome guests back to the islands, take a dip in the pool, indulge in Hawaiian cuisine at the property’s Mahina & Sun’s restaurant, and listen to nightly live music.

 Luxury hotel Espacio, also in Waikiki, is offering a $500 resort credit when you book a premium view or penthouse suite, and guests who book luxury suites will score a $200 dining credit at the on-site elevated dining venue Mugen.

 The historic Mauna Kea Resort, which dates back to 1965 when Laurance S. Rockefeller first opened the property, reopened in November.
 The updated Big Island resort now consists of the original Mauna Kea Beach Hotel (which reopened on November 1) and the Westin Hapuna Beach Resort (which reopened on November 20).
 Mauna Kea Beach Hotel is offering a fifth night free, and the Westin Hapuna Beach Resort is offering a fourth free night, among other promotions.

-This story originally appeared on March 24, 2020, and has been updated on November 30, 2020, to include current information.
-Associated Press contributed reporting.
+This story originally appeared on March 24, 2020, and has been updated on March 30, 2021, to include current information.

 >> Next: AFAR’s Ultimate Guide to Hawaii